icywindwemade/SampleLibUser/README.md

 Remember:

-Cloning this project will not automatically clone the submodule.
+<b>Cloning this project will not automatically clone the submodule.</b>
 After cloning do this:
     1. git submodule init
     2. git submodule update